sujal-chauhan2006/feature-engineering-practice/README.md

 * Importance of preprocessing in ML
 * Difference between raw vs scaled data
+* Understanding skewed distributions
 * When to use scaling and encoding
+* Importance of PowerTransformer in preprocessing
 * Handling categorical data effectively
 * Data cleaning before modeling
 * Understanding feature relationships
+* Building preprocessing workflows using sklearn

 ---

 ## ▶️ How to Run

 1. Open notebooks in Jupyter Notebook / Google Colab
+2. Install required libraries if needed
-2. Run all cells sequentially
+3. Run all cells sequentially
-3. Observe outputs and visualizations
+4. Observe outputs and visualizations

 ---

 ## 🎯 Purpose

-This repository is created for **practice and learning**, building a strong foundation in feature engineering used in real-world ML workflows.
+This repository is created for **practice and learning purposes**, helping build a strong foundation in feature engineering and preprocessing techniques used in real-world Machine Learning workflows.

 ---

 ## 📝 Note

-This is a **beginner-level practice project**, focused on learning core concepts and gradually moving toward real-world datasets and projects.
+This is a **beginner-level practice repository** focused on learning core preprocessing concepts step-by-step before moving toward advanced machine learning projects and real-world datasets.